 These questions are designed to help spark your curiosity about the country, to direct your reading and research, and to sharpen your knowledge.
 How many can you answer?
-Once you arrive overseas, you might use them to fill a quiet moment with your host family, or to strike up a conversation at a pub.
-Also, talk to peer advisers who studied in your host country.
-They will be able to give you more insight into your host country.
+Once you arrive overseas, you might use them to fill a quiet moment with your host family or to strike up a conversation at a pub.
+Talking to peer advisors who studied in your host country can also give you additional insights.

 - How many people can you name who are prominent in the affairs (politics, athletics, religion, the arts, etc.) of your host country?

 - Who are the country's national heroes and heroines?

 - Are other languages spoken besides the dominant language?
 What are the social and political implications of language usage?

 - What things are taboos in this society?
 How do people greet one another?
 Shake hands?
 Embrace or kiss?
 How do they leave one another?
 What does any variation from the usual greeting or leave-taking signify?

 - What are the most common forms of marriage ceremonies and celebrations?

 - What is the attitude toward divorce?
 Extramarital relations?
 Plural marriages?

 - Is the price asked for merchandise fixed or are customers expected to bargain?
 How is the bargaining conducted?

 - If, as a customer, you touch or handle merchandise for sale, will the storekeeper think you are knowledgeable, inconsiderate, within your rights, completely outside your rights?